Trail Blazers vs. Warriors Player Props Betting Odds

 |REB

+- The 15.5-point prop bet for Malcolm Brogdon on Saturday is 0.4 higher than his season scoring average (15.1).

-- He grabs 3.9 rebounds per game, 0.6 fewer than his prop bet on Sunday.
+- He averages the same number of rebounds as his prop bet on Saturday (3.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.